Estimated reading time: 7 minutes

 The question as to why humans specifically evolved in the way they have remains an open one despite our best efforts, especially considering the mystery of our brain, which kept on developing while offering us no discernible advantages over stronger predators for millions of years.
 We’ve grown accustomed to the seemingly stable structure of our world, full of meaning, but in Galapagos, Kurt Vonnegut shows us just how fleeting it all is, and how our own evolution betrayed us.

+When it comes to Galapagos by Kurt Vonnegut, summary texts which capture the entirety of the strange tale are a little more difficult to compose, but I will try my best.
 The novel is told through the point of view of a narrator living one million years in the future, looking back on the year 1986, when he was already a ghost following a fatal ship-building accident.
 More precisely, he takes a look at a group of rather strange and different people, all preparing to embark on “The Nature Cruise of the Century”, meant to show them the titular Galapagos islands.

 After exploring each of those people and the strange twists of fate by which they all found themselves together (being a ghost conveniently allows the narrator to peer inside their heads and histories), the story moves along by preparing a dastardly twist of fate.
 Unbeknownst to all our characters, Ecuador happens to be at war, and a global economic crisis cripples the world at large.